Atvaark/BinderTool/README.md

 If you are looking for the Dark Souls II release check out the [v0.3](https://github.com/Atvaark/BinderTool/tree/v0.3) branch.

-## Progress
-- [X] Fix decrypting and unpacking DS III files.
-- [ ] Create a dictionary
-  - [x] Extract file names statically from the application
-  - [ ] Extract file names statically from the archive files
-  - [ ] Extract file names dynamically from the application
-  - *Hooking the hash function and logging all the valid files is probably the right way.
-Unfortunately the function is inlined at lots of locations in the application.
-(Search for "imul 37")*

 ### Dictionary Progress

 | archive   | found names | total names | found percentage |